McCzarny/black-fat-cat/README.md

 This step will allow me to check if the setup works correctly and gather data for the next step.

 The script is in `tools/cat-detector/src/gathercats.py`.

+## Phase 3 - small change in plan

+The setup works, but generates moderate quality of results.
+Sometimes captures a cat, dog or even a human.
+Except of the look of the cat, there is one more thing that distinguishes the black fat cat from my pets - it comes in the middle of the night.
+I've decided to add a rule that will only trigger the witch if the cat is detected and the time is between 00:00 and 05:00.
+The witch is already connected to the board and tested to work correctly.
+Now it's time to wait for the cat to come.
+There is a chance that the problem will be solved by itself, because it's already warming up and the cat may not come anymore.
+I will keep the setup running and check the logs and captured images from time to time.